Akamai Technologies: Content delivery process

 Akamai delivers web content over its Intelligent Platform by transparently mirroring elements such as HTML, CSS, software downloads, and media objects from customers' servers.
 The Akamai server is automatically chosen depending on the type of content and the user's network location.
-Said servers are located in more than 200 countries and territories.
-Receiving content from an Akamai server, near the user, allows faster downloads and less vulnerability to network congestion.
+The servers are located in more than 200 countries and territories.
+Receiving content from a server nearer to the user allows for faster downloads and less vulnerability to network congestion.
 Akamai claims to provide better scalability by delivering the content over the last mile from servers close to end-users, avoiding the middle-mile bottleneck of the Internet.
 The Download Delivery product line includes HTTP downloads for large downloadable objects, a customizable application for consumers, and analytics tools with metrics that monitor and report on the download process.

 Peer-to-peer networking

-In addition to using Akamai's own servers, Akamai delivers certain content from other end-users' computers, in a form of peer-to-peer networking.
+In addition to using its own servers, Akamai delivers certain content from other end-users' computers, in the form of peer-to-peer networking.

-Network Operations Command Center

-Akamai's Network Operations Command Center (NOCC) is used for proactive monitoring and troubleshooting of all servers in the global Akamai network.
-The NOCC provides real-time statistics of Akamai's web traffic.
-The traffic metrics update automatically and provide a view of the Internet traffic conditions on Akamai's servers and customer websites.

-State of the Internet

-Akamai releases quarterly a report called the State of the Internet, which is based on data gathered from its Intelligent Platform.
-The platform provides global Internet statistics such as connection speed, broadband adoption, attack traffic, network connectivity, and mobile connectivity.

-Visualizing the Internet

-Akamai's data visualization tools display how data is moving across the Internet in real-time.
-Viewers are able to see global web conditions, malicious attack traffic, and Internet connectivity.
-In addition, the net usage indices monitor global news consumption, industry-specific traffic, and mobile trends.
-Akamai also offers the Internet Visualization application, which allows users to view real-time data on their mobile device.

 OPEN Initiative

 On October 9, 2013, Akamai announced its Open Initiative at the 2013 Akamai Edge Conference.
-OPEN allows customers and partners to develop and customize the way they interact with the Akamai Intelligent Platform.
-Key components of OPEN include system and development operations integration, real-time big data integration, and a single-point user interface.
+OPEN allows customers and partners to develop and customize how they interact with the Akamai Intelligent Platform.
+Its key components include system and development operations integration, real-time big data integration, and a single-point user interface.

-Plume Partnership

-In January 2021, Akamai partnered with Plume.
-The partnership combines Akamai Security and Personalization Services (SPS) mobile security suite and real time threat intelligence with Plume's Consumer Experience Management (CEM) Platform.

-Primary domains

-Akamai Technologies owns about 60 other domains, but the primary domains it uses include: